CS-C-BDD-TDD/CICDAnsible/README.md

 ```bash
 ansible-playbook apply.yml -i inventory/ -e target=bootstrap
 ```
-5. If `labs-ci-cd` tooling such as Jenkins or SonarQube do not yet exist on your OpenShift cluster, run the `tools` inventory.
+5. If `yellowdog` tooling such as Jenkins or SonarQube do not yet exist on your OpenShift cluster, run the `tools` inventory.
 This will apply all the `ci-cd-tooling` content from `host_vars`:
 ```bash
 ansible-playbook apply.yml -i inventory/ -e target=tools
 ```